Most Popular ETFs in Singapore For Portfolio Diversification

 ETFs also provide an economic advantage in that they allow investors to invest in a wide array of industries thus diversifying their investment portfolios.

-The only major drawbacks that ETF face in market risk is that investors can buy units today and then have to contend with lower prices the next day.
-However, these investments vehicles have proved to be reliable when it comes to returns, in the long run.
+The only major drawback that ETF faces in market risk is that investors can buy units today and then have to contend with lower prices the next day.
+However, these investment vehicles have proved to be reliable when it comes to returns, in the long run.